 Honor your feelings.
 Recognize that they’re normal, and that they will pass.
 Know that even if you can’t make the decision to break up now, you will be ready to make a change in your relationship in the future.
 Be prepared for the stages of grief that may follow a breakup: denial, anger, bargaining, guilt, depression and sadness, and finally acceptance.

 How are you doing?
-You’ve read a lot of information about knowing when it’s time to break up – and recovering from the grief of a breakup.
-Feel free to share your thoughts and feelings below.
+This is a lot of information to think about!
+Feel free to share your feelings – big and little – below.